-For much of our modern society’s time, institutional education has generally filled the need towards child literacy, writing and basic arithmetic.
-It has been, by far, the default cornerstone to prepare children for the rigors of a secondary and finally higher education.
+For much of our modern society’s time, institutional education has generally filled the need for child literacy, writing, and basic arithmetic.
+It has been, by far, the default cornerstone to prepare children for the rigors of secondary and finally higher education.
 Not much has been done to fundamentally overhaul its institutionalized methods, and for good reason: in the vast graduation rates coupled with what was a growing global economy – the process of educating a child appeared to be a linear and smooth road with only dropouts and delinquents being the exception instead of the rule.
 Of course, this was an over-generalized picture of the state of education – the reality was quite different.

 Adults are now, more than ever, in a position to pass on their experiences in the classroom for their children’s benefit.
 These lessons from experience have their merit, but the inescapable fact that many adults have, instead, chosen to homeschool their children deserve further questioning – especially in the context of education today where an alarming number of graduates lack tangible career and (more alarmingly) emotional skills.